Hibiki: Shōsetsuka ni Naru Hōhō: Manga

-Volume list
+Volumes

 Live-action film

 A live-action film adaptation, starring Yurina Hirate as Hibiki, was released on September 14, 2018.

 Reception

-As of October 2019, the manga had over 2.3 million copies in circulation.
+By October 2019, the manga had over 2.3 million copies in circulation.

 The manga ranked 12th in the 2016 edition of Takarajimasha's Kono Manga ga Sugoi! guidebook for male readers.
 The manga was nominated for the 10th Manga Taishō awards in 2017; and respectively won the award.
 In 2019, the manga, along with Kenkō de Bunkateki na Saitei Gendo no Seikatsu, won the 64th Shogakukan Manga Award for the general category.